All Episodes

 All right, 25 now to the top of the hour.

-One is now going to the east coast of New York, outs uh outside of New York and the East Coast, and on the west coast in California.
+One is now going to the east coast of New York, outside of New York in the East Coast and on the West Coast in California.

-And uh they're amazing facilities, and I think if if things got dramatically worse than what we anticipated some point, uh knowing we're gonna bail out the cruise lines, it might be worthy of consideration to start preparing perhaps one or two or three or four of those ships.
+And I think if things got dramatically worse than what we anticipate at some point, knowing we're going to bail out the cruise lines, it might be worthy of consideration to start preparing perhaps one or two or three or four of those ships.

 They're massive.